womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

 This time we select only chosen frequency in `@frequency_array` and then we check how many times it is there.
 But wait!
 When we have this combination 2&#9824; 2&#9827; <span class='red-text'>2&#9829; 3&#9829; 3&#9830;</span> we have a full house but also two pairs.
 So rule which checks if in this hand are two pairs should return `true`.
 That's why we check `number < @count` and remove them from this array.
-The code for this class is <a href="https://github.com/womanonrails/poker/blob/6a3af1c900c88477097ac00d405fef59866eb06b/lib/rules/multi_frequency_rule.rb" title="Code for MultiFrequencyRule class" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+The code for this class is [here](https://github.com/womanonrails/poker/blob/6a3af1c900c88477097ac00d405fef59866eb06b/lib/rules/multi_frequency_rule.rb "Code for MultiFrequencyRule class").

 **Alert!** If you take a closer look to this code you will see one more problem.
 What if we have 2&#9824; 2&#9827; <span class='red-text'>2&#9829; 2&#9830; 3&#9829;</span>.
 We can say that these are also 2 pairs (of course, this is also four of a kind).
 So our `check?` method should look like this: